 What are Panic Attacks?

 Panic attacks involve a sudden strong increase in anxiety/fear/panic.
-The trigger for panic attacks may be identified but they can also occur when there is no identifiable trigger.
+We may be able to identify the trigger for panic attacks, but they can also occur when there is no identifiable trigger.

 What are the Symptoms of Panic Disorder?